run-house/runhouse/docs/overview/compute.rst

 Clusters
 --------
-A :ref:`Cluster` represents a set of machines which can be sent code or data, or a machine spec that could be spun up in the event that we have some code or data to function to the machine.
+A :ref:`Cluster` represents a set of machines which can be sent code or data, or a machine spec that could be spun up in the event that we have some code or data to send to the machine.
 Generally they are `Ray clusters <https://docs.ray.io/en/latest/cluster/getting-started.html>`_ under the hood.

 There are a few kinds of clusters today: